hyperledger/indy-plenum/docs/source/glossary.rst

       any message passed between the nodes

    instance
-      usually means the zeno protocol instance.
+      usually means the plen um protocol instance.
 When talking about "instance on the node" it means the replica of the protocol instance on the node

    election
       process to decide which replica in a protocol instance would be the primary